ipld/ipld/schemas/schema-kinds.md

 ### Choosing between Optional and Implicit

-Use `implicit` when the absense of a value should be treated as another value that fits unambiguously into your domain; use `optional` when there's no such in-domain value.
+Use `implicit` when the absence of a value should be treated as another value that fits unambiguously into your domain; use `optional` when there's no such in-domain value.